Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Preliminaries

 \subsection{Complexity Measures and Hypotheses}

 \introparagraph{Model of computation} We consider in-memory computation only and analyze all algorithms in the standard Random Access Machine (RAM) model with uniform cost measure where every operation or memory access costs $\O(1)$.
 We do not assume any given indexes or sorting in the database relations.
 In line with previous work~\cite{berkholz19submodular,carmeli21ucqs,GottlobGLS:2016,ngo2018worst}, we also assume that it is possible to build a lookup table in linear time to support tuple lookups in constant time.
-In practice, this is virtually guaranteed by hashing, though formally speaking, only in an expected, amortized sense.
+In practice, this is virtually guaranteed by hashing.

-\introparagraph{Input parameters} We use $n$ to refer to the maximum cardinality of any database relation referenced in $Q$ and $\out$ for $|Q(D)|$.
-The \emph{size} of a CQ is measured in terms of $\ell$ (i.e., the number of atoms) and also the maximum arity of an atom, which we denote by $\alpha$.
+\introparagraph{Problem parameters} We use $n$ to refer to the maximum cardinality of any database relation referenced in $Q$ and $\out$ for $|Q(D)|$.
+The \emph{size} of a CQ is measured in terms of $\ell$ (i.e., the number of atoms) and also the maximum arity among atoms, which we denote by $\alpha$.
 We use two different notions of complexity for CQs~\cite{DBLP:conf/stoc/Vardi82}.
 The first is \emph{data complexity}, where the size of the query is treated as a constant.
-The second is the more detailed \emph{combined complexity}, where the query size is also treated as a variable.
+The second is the more detailed \emph{combined complexity}, where query size is treated as a variable.
 We apply the latter analysis to full acyclic CQs, revealing interesting differences between our algorithms and aiding in the explanation of our experimental results.
-Further, for the analysis we assume that the ranking function is \emph{decomposable}~\cite{jesus15aggregation} in the sense that given two partial weights $w(X)$ and $w(Y)$ we can compute $w(X \uplus Y)$ in $\O(1)$.
-Our analysis can easily be extended to cases where this does not hold by keeping track of all the elements even after aggregating them.
+For this analysis, we further assume that the ranking function is algebraic.
+This is not a strict requirement and our analysis can easily be extended to cases where this does not hold by keeping track of all the elements even after aggregating them.